holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_search_space_battleship/lesson_plan.md

     - 1 billion to 170 trillion parameters
 - Rules
     - Play along one dimension
-    - Board is 32 long (entire green lego baseplate)
+    - Board is 32 long (entire green LEGO baseplate)
-    - Need to use between 35-40 legos
+    - Need to use between 35-40 LEGOs
     - Must have a global maxima between 4 and 7
     - Must have between 2 and 4 local maximas
     - Maximum slope of 1